-Pen-L Publishing will be releasing my novel Freefall: A Divine Comedy in 2018, the first in a series of three books that feature Tillie Bloom.
+Pen-L Publishing will be releasing my novel Freefall: A Divine Comedy on August 1, 2018, the first in a series of three books that feature Tillie Bloom.

 Synopsis: Freefall: a Divine Comedy

 Freefall: a Divine Comedy introduces Tillie Bloom, a wacky installation artist, who reconnects with three former friends—women she had hung out with in the late ‘50s and early ‘60s—in a four-day reunion at Whistler, B.C.
 The new intimacy they experience prompts them to celebrate their approaching sixtieth birthdays together, as well as the millennium, in Venice, Italy, where two thirds of the book take place.
 During this time, secrets surface, their stories binding them closer together.

 As we come to know them better, the women’s identities shift, enlarging, becoming more complex.
 Each one’s life has taken a different direction.
 Tillie and Daddy have both moved to the States from Canada, where Tillie has given herself over to art.
 Daddy—once a radical feminist/hippie and now a lesbian—has turned into a successful real estate saleswoman.
 Moll, tres sportif, a housewife and mother of three, spends her free time exploring the Canadian outdoors.
 Sibyl—also married and a shrewd bookkeeper addicted to 4000-piece jigsaw puzzles, cigarettes, and wine—has a cabin in Whistler, a home in Vancouver, and a flat in Venice.